Evert-R/findme-eat/README.md

 ### Found & fixed issues

+- While getting directions with my location turned off I got the same error message as if I was trying to do a geographical search
+    - I made the error handling source dependent

 -While testing very remote regions I discovered that sometimes certain keys, like reviews / photos and addresses, were not present in the place object and then the api server would either produce an error or the page would show a broken image or undefined parameter on screen.
     - Build in failsafes to first test for availabilty and in that case produce an empty string or a standard image.